opensearch-project/ml-commons/search-processors/README.md

 To use this with Bedrock models, use "bedrock/" as a prefix for the "llm_model" parameters, e.g. "bedrock/anthropic".

+The latest RAG processor has been tested with OpenAI's GPT 3.5 and 4 models and Bedrock's Anthropic Claude (v2) model only.

 ## Retrieval Augmented Generation response
 ```
 {